Accreditation, Certification and Licensing

 The Joint Review Committee on Education in Radiologic Technology (JRCERT) promotes excellence in education and elevates the quality and safety of patient care through the accreditation of educational programs in radiography, radiation therapy, magnetic resonance, and medical dosimetry.
 The JRCERT is the only agency recognized by the United States Department of Education (USDE) and the Council for Higher Education Accreditation (CHEA), for the accreditation of traditional and distance delivery educational programs in radiography, radiation therapy, magnetic resonance, and medical dosimetry.

 Accreditation with the JRCERT is voluntary.
 The Radiologic Technology Program sponsored by Orange County Community College is accredited by the JRCERT.
+The current length of accreditation is 8 years.

 20 N. Wacker Drive,